rkristelijn/glab-tui/README.md

 > *"Finally, a GitLab interface that doesn't make me want to cry."*
 > — **Frontend Developer**

-> *"I used to spend 10 minutes checking pipelines.
-Now it takes 10 seconds."*
+> *"Much better overview than running glab commands repeatedly."*
 > — **DevOps Engineer**

 > *"It's like k9s but for GitLab.
-Can't go back to plain commands."*
+Love the visual dashboard."*
 > — **Platform Engineer**

 ## 🤝 Contributing